 Furthermore, he told them that they would not see a shred of proof of reckless driving or lane violation, on the police video, in this trial.
 Lastly, Georgia DUI attorney Head told the jurors that they needed to listen and watch the video evidence very carefully and to focus on the claims by the police officers about the “reliability” of field sobriety tests conducted by police.

 But, Mr. Head as the jury to be certain to wait to hear from the two true experts on these sobriety tests, which would only come after the State rested its case and the defense could be started by Mr. Head.
 An opening statement in a DUI case is intended to prepare jurors for key evidence, and the TIMING of when they will hear it.

 Despite the lieutenant not capturing on video the alleged basis for the use of police emergency lights to make the traffic stop, the lieutenant’s police car video was a VERY important part of this case.
 In his opening statement to the jury, Atlanta DUI Lawyer William Head meticulously highlighted the upcoming sequence of events shown on camera, which included no braking and no change of path of the patrol car, as had been claimed at the pre-trial motion hearing.

-The lieutenant was shown on the police DVD walking up to the driver’s side window, where he questioned Client.
-In this initial conversation and throughout the police encounter, Client seemed cogent, polite and fully normal, judging from the audio.
+The lieutenant was shown on the police DVD walking up to the driver’s side window, where he questioned the Client.
+In this initial conversation and throughout the police encounter, the Client seemed cogent, polite, and fully normal, judging from the audio.
 Yet, the lieutenant claimed to hear “slurred speech” and “mumbled speech” from the Client.
-The second officer to the scene also claimed to hear this, and wrote the same description in his written report, but slurred speech simply was not there.
+The second officer to the scene also claimed to hear this and wrote the same description in his written report, but slurred speech simply was not there.

 This never happened, because no slurred speech existed.
 The client’s speech was far more understandable than the arresting officer’s.